WSYX: Out of market coverage

 At times, WTVN-TV/WSYX has served as the default ABC affiliate in several markets.
-This has included the Zanesville, Ohio market as a whole (which only has NBC/Fox affiliate WHIZ-TV), the Lima, Ohio market as a whole (served by NBC affiliate WLIO), the Ohio portion of the Marietta, Ohio–Parkersburg, West Virginia market (served by NBC affiliate WTAP-TV), and the western parts of the Wheeling–Steubenville market (served by WTRF-TV and WTOV-TV).
+This has included the Zanesville market as a whole (which only has NBC/Fox affiliate WHIZ-TV), the Lima market as a whole (served by NBC affiliate WLIO), the Ohio portion of the Marietta–Parkersburg market (served by NBC affiliate WTAP-TV), and the western parts of the Wheeling–Steubenville market (served by WTRF-TV and WTOV-TV).

-Over-the-air ABC coverage in Marietta–Parkersburg remains absent even as WTAP-TV owners Gray Television have signed on low-powered stations that air the other networks (Fox affiliate WOVA-LD and CBS affiliate WIYE-LD), so WSYX and sister station WCHS-TV in Charleston, West Virginia both serve as default affiliates, with WSYX serving the Ohio side of the market.
+Over-the-air ABC coverage in Marietta–Parkersburg remains absent even as WTAP-TV owners Gray Television have signed on low-powered stations that air the other networks (Fox affiliate WOVA-LD and CBS affiliate WIYE-LD), so WSYX and sister station WCHS-TV in Charleston, West Virginia, both serve as default affiliates, with WSYX serving the Ohio side of the market.

 In Wheeling–Steubenville, WSYX covered areas that couldn't receive WTAE-TV from Pittsburgh, which served as the de facto affiliate in most of that market, since it had to short-space its analog signal to protect WCMH-TV; some viewers in the market are also able to receive WYTV in Youngstown.
 This gave viewers in the Wheeling–Steubenville market an option to watch ABC programming in pattern, since the only stations in the market (WTRF-TV and WSTV-TV/WTOV-TV) aired ABC programming only in the off-hours, and largely dropped them altogether by the 1980s.
 (WTOV-TV is now a sister station to WSYX.)
 That market finally received its own full-time ABC affiliate in 2008, when WTRF-TV launched one on its third digital subchannel, although WSYX remains available on cable in the western parts of the market.